AnyFetch/developers.anyfetch.com/blueprint.md

     + has_meta (optional, string) ...
 Only returns document having the `meta` key
     + related_to (optional, string) ...
 Find documents related to the specified document
     + document_type (optional, array) ...
 Only retrieve documents matching this document type.
 You can use the param multiple times to allow for multiples `semantic_document_type`
+    + snippet_size (optionnal, integer) ...
+Number of words in the snippet

 ### Retrieve a list of documents[GET]